"Today, I have a home of my own. I couldn't be happier. When I met Matt, he made my life complete because of this program."

 If you need help securing safe and affordable housing, we may have a program that can help!

-The Housing Choice Voucher Program and Permanent Supportive Housing Program both assist with household rent, but have different eligibility requirements.
+Finding decent, affordable, sanitary, and safe housing can be difficult on a limited income.
+We understand.
+Brightpoint may be able to help through Supportive Housing.
+The Housing Choice Voucher Program (HCVP), commonly known as “Section 8,” and Permanent Supportive Housing, both assist with household rent, but have different eligibility requirements.

 Housing Choice Voucher Program

-Brightpoint’s Housing Choice Voucher Program is based on a family’s household income.
+Eligibility for Brightpoint’s Housing Choice Voucher Program (HCVP) is based on a family’s household income.
 If your family meets the income eligibility requirements, we can provide you with a voucher that will cover a portion of your rent.
 You will be responsible to pay the balance.
-Your share is an affordable percentage of your income, generally between 30 – 40% of your monthly- adjusted gross income for rent and utilities.
-To see if you meet eligibility requirements, please give us a call.
+Your share is an affordable percentage of your income, generally between 30 – 40% of your monthly adjusted gross income, for rent and utilities.
+To find out if you meet the income eligibility requirements, please give us a call at (260) 423-3546, ext.
+330.

 Permanent Supportive Housing